Tarrgon/reverserjs/README.md

 - Authorize the app on your account
 - Assuming the redirect URI is correct, the server will take care of the rest, which will consist of authorizing the code and saving the refresh token
 - Restart reverser

+FurAffinity:
+FA is an absolute *bitch*.
+Assuming your credentials are correct, every 2 weeks, you will need to complete a captcha.
+This will be forcefully redirected to for admin accounts.
+And only admin accounts can do them.
+Typically all you need to do is click a few squares, then click continue, after which the page will die and the login will be complete.